Bidirectional EV charging explained - V2G, V2H & V2L

 (**) Volkswagen officially announced a bidirectional charging solution in Dec 2023 utilising the CCS DC charging standard.
 Initial compatibility is limited to the S10 E COMPACT home power (battery) station from HagerEnergy GmbH for ID vehicle models, with plans to extend compatibility to other home battery systems in the future.

-(#) The Cupra Born EV has been confirmed by the EV charger manufacturer Wallbox to be compatible with the second-generation Wallbox Quaser 2 bidirectional charger enabling both V2H and V2G.
+(#) The Cupra Born EV has been confirmed by the EV charger manufacturer Wallbox to be compatible with the second-generation Wallbox Quaser 2 bidirectional charger, enabling both V2H and V2G.
 See the official Wallbox press release.

 Jason Svarc